converged-computing/mummi-operator/README.md

 ### TODO

+- Right now we base the max jobs and they include completed, we need to not account for those.
 - need a general way to add job parameters (e.g., stopsimtime)
 - We don't want wfmanager to come up before mlserver (need to add some ready condition)
 - Can we rewrite mlserver (package it) as a job?